 Experienced New England Franchise Attorney

 From negotiating and preparing franchise agreements to litigate franchise disputes, with our extensive business litigation experience, we understand how to handle franchise disputes between franchisors and franchisees.
-The Katz Law Group, P.C. has more than 35 years of experience with business disputes in Massachusetts and across New England, including franchise litigation.
+The Katz Law Group, P.C. has nearly 40 years of experience with business disputes in Massachusetts and across New England, including franchise litigation.

 An experienced Massachusetts and New England franchise lawyer can help negotiate and prepare franchise agreements to reduce the likelihood of future disputes.
 However, when problems do arise, the Katz Law Group is able to defend your business and your financial interests through litigation.
 Contact the Katz Law Group today.